Boutique Employability in a Chinese Investment Firm

 In seven days, I will officially be a college graduate.
 I plan to work in a large investment firm in China.
 After using the BE-EDGE methodology to analyze the corporate decision of Intuit’s QuickBooks trying to expand its market to China, I realized I had a unique niche of marketable skills as well that add value to my future career, especially in how I can find a job that is a good fit for me rather than conforming to what a company expects in its supposedly ideal job candidate.
 I crafted a personal strategy for my boutique employability.

-Why Traditional Approach for Job Hunt Doesn’t Get The Job
+Why a Traditional Approach for Job Hunting Doesn’t Get The Job

 Chinese investment firms see thousands of resumes for each job position, mostly from finance major graduates at Chinese universities.
 Over 8 million people graduated from Chinese universities last year alone!
 Many of these applicants have experience with accounting and investment analysis software and even personally invest in the Chinese stock market.
 But the vast majority of the veritable sea of resumes get thrown away without getting a second look.
 With so much competition, it is so easy to get passed over.